clokep/relapse/docs/workers.md

 The above endpoints can be routed to any worker, though you may choose to route it to the chosen user directory worker.

-This style of configuration supersedes the legacy `relapse.app.user_dir` worker application type.

 #### Notifying Application Services

 You can designate one generic worker to send output traffic to Application Services.